vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newMarket_annotated.md

       // The number of decimal places implied by the settlement data (such as price) emitted by the settlement oracle (int64 as integer)
       settlementDataDecimals: 5,

-      // The oracle spec describing the oracle data of settlement price (object)
+      // The oracle spec describing the oracle data for settlement (object)
-      oracleSpecForSettlementPrice: {
+      oracleSpecForSettlementData: {
        // pubKeys is the list of authorized public keys that signed the data for this
        // oracle.
 All the public keys in the oracle data should be contained in these
        // public keys. (array of strings)